o0o

 I have just recently come across a post that I obviously began somewhere in the first half of this year, but which for some reason I did not get around to finishing.

-I have decided that I shall include it below anyways, and will then add anything else that I think might possibly have been intended to be added, from that time…
+I think that it may have morphed somewhat and become a post on another site, but I have decided that I shall include it below anyways, and will then add anything else that I think might possibly have been intended to be added, from that time…

 ====